XiaofeiTJU/KaiS/README.md

 * Trace: You can download the required data from the above Alibaba trace.
 At the same time, we also provide the data sample in ./data.
 * Parameter setting: Set up in main.py according to your own needs.
 * Run:  ` main.py`
+* Observe: Read and analyze the json files in "\results".

 ### Version
 * 0.1 beta